magarena/magarena/release/README.txt

 - fixed: static effects that change or add colors don't work
 - fixed: game crashes because of creating components in non event dispatching thread
-- fixed: a creature enchanted with Pacifism can still attack
 - fixed: Torpor Dust gives flash ability instead of having flash ability
 - fixed: game crashes when trying to update the card images after images are downloaded
 - fixed: state-based actions are checked after every event instead of whenever a player would get priority and during cleanup step
 - fixed: creatures that are enchanted so that they cannot attack were able to attack
-- fixed: undoing "gain control until end of turn" effect causes permanent to be controlled indefinately
+- fixed: undoing "gain control until end of turn" effect causes permanent to be controlled indefinitely
-- fixed: permanent that becomes an artifact is not recognised as such by the game
+- fixed: permanent that becomes an artifact is not recognized as such by the game
 - fixed: Goldenglow Moth doesn't have flying ability
 - fixed: Angelheart Vial doesn't tap when activating its ability
 - fixed: Hypnotic Specter's ability triggers for controller